keaneflynn/Nereus/README.md

 manually in the following way: `python nereus.py src/.clients`

 ## Running From Crontab
 This program is primarily designed to be run on a server as a cronjob.
-To SLPT staff, in short, this means that given the proper instruction, it will run continuously on start up and restart if the program crashes for some reason.
 To make this work, you will need to modify the crontab file using the following
 command:
 ```